HomeResourcesMother’s Day opt-out emails – overwhelming customers with repeated reminders

 , Product Marketing Manager

 Happy Mother’s Day?
-Well not for some, and brands offering the chance to opt out are doing the right thing
+Well, not for some, and brands offering real preference control are doing the right thing.

 Events such as Mother’s Day can be very difficult for people who have lost loved ones.
 Since the pandemic, it’s become even harder for many of us.

 However, it’s not only grieving for a loved one that needs to be considered.
-People who have grown up without a Mother, suffered abuse, a strained family relationship or even someone who is struggling with infertility are all reasons for your customers to not receive your campaign.
+People who have grown up without a mother, suffered abuse, have a strained family relationship, or even someone struggling with infertility are all reasons your customers might prefer not to receive your campaign.

 In years gone by you’d see many brand setting off a ‘batch ‘n blast’ email to their entire database selling products related (or not) to Mother’s Day without consideration of the impact this can have on the recipient.
 In fact, the raw emotion involved can be triggered by receiving such an email.